diballesteros/nuzlocke/README.md

 - Share, add and edit custom rulesets
 - View stats of your nuzlocke run in the PokéStats Tabs!

-Built with ReactJS and Zustand
+Built with ReactJ, Create-React-App, Zustand and Semantic UI.

-To install the dependencies:
+💻 To install the dependencies:

 ```bash
 yarn